-It’s a Scots term for the days of mirth and amusement at Christmas.
+It’s an old Scots term for days of mirth and amusement at Christmas.
 In the Middle Ages it was a period of misrule and revelry, of mock masses and masquerades, of celebration and not a little gluttony, that lasted the whole twelve days of Christmas, through the New Year (or Hogmanay) to Twelfth Night or Uphaliday.

 Daft in modern English means silly, foolish or mad, but here it has an older sense — which survives in Scots — of somebody who is thoughtless or giddy in their mirth, so daft-days is an exact translation of the French fêtes de fou.

 Donate via PayPal.
 Select your currency from the list and click Donate.